 For the past two decades, I’ve been immersed in the realm of paracoustics—a fascinating journey into the development, application, analysis, and techniques aimed at enhancing our ability to communicate with the spirit world through auditory means.

-I coined the term “paraacoustics” to describe both EVP (Electronic Voice Phenomena) and ITC (Instrumental Transcommunication), which both use technical methods to communicate with the spirit world.
-Today, paranormal researchers utilize a variety of methods and tools to capture purported disembodied voices – everything from standalone digital recorders to modified radio-based ghost/spirit boxes and even custom-developed software applications.
-In my opinion, the biggest problem with all current methods is the lack of clarity.
+I even coined the term “paraacoustics” to encapsulate both EVP (Electronic Voice Phenomena) and ITC (Instrumental Transcommunication), encompassing technical methods for spirit communication.
+Nowadays, paranormal investigators employ a diverse array of tools, from standalone digital recorders to customized radio-based ghost/spirit boxes and innovative software applications.
+Yet, in my view, the persistent challenge lies in the lack of clarity.